johnmn3/cljs-thread/README.md

     @(in s1 (+ 1 @(in s2 (+ 2 x)))))
 ;=> 6
 ```
-That only works for symbols bound to the local scope of the form or top level defs of the current namespace.
-Therefore, this will not work:
+That works for both symbols bound to the local scope of the form and to top level defs of the current namespace.
+So this will work:
 ```clojure
 (def x 3)
 @(in s1 (+ 1 @(in s2 (+ 2 x))))